-Join before 31st August 2014 to get expert legal advice for £1 a week!
-That’s unlimited access to our lawyers for a whole year for just £52.
+Join Which?
+Legal to get expert legal advice.
+That’s unlimited access to our lawyers for a whole year for just £88.

 We offer an easy, affordable and time efficient solution to putting your affairs in order without having to visit a high street solicitor to make your will.
 Find out more